baljit-5911/Vision-Decentralized-Offline-Chatbot/README.md

 ## Overview

 This project hosts a fully offline multiModel -chatbot built on the Retrieval-Augmented Generation (RAG) model that even runs on CPU.
-It incorporates blockchain technology for decentralized data storage, enabling secure and private interactions.
+It incorporates IPFS (pinata) technology for decentralized data storage, enabling secure and private interactions.
 The bot is designed to accept text prompts and images, utilizing a multimodal architecture to enhance language understanding.

 Main feature is we havent used vision LLM but used multiple models which have allowed us to do this image task with text llm too,Multimodel architecture is shown in the photo given below.